Harbans Singh: Pioneer for the academic study of religion

-Finale
+Later life

 The culmination of his life was the momentous Encyclopaedia of Sikhism, the first in the English language.
 This comprehensive work covers different aspects of Sikh history, literature, and philosophy.
 The four-volume set was released by the Prime Minister of India on 5 March 1999 at New Delhi in a special function.
 Though Harbans Singh suffered a paralytic stroke, he received an honorary degree of Doctor of Letters from Guru Nanak Dev University, and continued working on his project until his death on 30 May 1998.
 He was also honored by the Shiromani Gurdwara Committee on 17 August 1992, at a function at his residence in Punjabi University where the SGPC president, Jathedar Gurcharan Singh Tohra, bestowed a siropa on him in the presence of Mr Parkash Singh Badal.
 During the Khalsa Tercentenary Celebrations in 1999, he was posthumously invested with the "Order of the Khalsa."
 The Punjabi University honored him by prefixing his name "Professor Harbans Singh" to the Department of the Encyclopedia of Sikhism to which he had totally dedicated himself during the last decades of his life.
 This full-fledged Department will continue to ensure that the Encyclopaedia of Sikhism is made available in Punjabi and is constantly revised and updated.
 An online version is published on the internet by Punjabi University.
 Essays in Honour of Professor Harbans Singh were published by Dr. Dharam Singh entitled Sikhism and Secularism.
-Harbans Singh was a sage-like figure who worked away from the limelight, selflessly pursuing his literary and scholarly interests.